An Introduction To Affiliate Marketing vs Network Marketing

 Let’s start with the fundamentals…

-Affiliate Marketing is a performance-based marketing strategy where affiliates promote a product or service on their website or social media channels.
-The affiliate earns a commission on sales made when someone clicks on their distinctive link and makes a purchase.
+Affiliate Marketing is a marketing program hinged on performance, wherein affiliates champion a product or service on their affiliate website or through social media channels.
+Affiliates reap the benefits in the form of a commission when a visitor clicks on their unique link leading to a sale.

-Network Marketing, also known as Multi-Level Marketing (MLM), is a business model that relies on a network of distributors to sell and market products directly to consumers.
-In this system, the distributor earns a commission from their sales and the sales of people they’ve recruited to join the network.
-Confused yet?
+Network Marketing, also commonly recognized as Multi-Level Marketing (MLM), operates on a business model that is dependent on a network of distributors to market and sell products directly to consumers.
+In this pyramid of sales, the distributor earns a commission not only from their individual sales but also from the sales of those they’ve recruited to be part of their network.
+Feeling perplexed yet?

 So What’s the Difference?